Virtual Shopping Assistants Versus Chatbots: What Your Store Needs to Get More Sales in 2023

 What is a Virtual Assistant?

-Also known as intelligent personal assistants, a virtual assistant helps people manage their email, schedule meetings, and perform other everyday tasks and activities.
+Also known as an intelligent personal assistant, a virtual assistant helps people manage their email, schedule meetings, and perform other everyday tasks and activities.
 Examples on the market include:

 - Microsoft’s Cortana